dotnet-foundation/wg-membership/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Idea For Membership Committee
+name: Change for Repository
-about: Send us your ideas for improving the membership offering
+about: Let us know about a change or improvement that can be made to this repository
-labels: suggestion
+labels: repository
 assignees: ''
 ---